hsianktin/age-structure/readme.md

 julia age-structure-run.jl "Profile Name" [overwrite]
 ```
 - It will read the profile with the name `Profile Name.jl` under the directory `profile/`.
-- In the profile, one specifies the necessary arguments needed for simulation, and provide them in the array of commands `cmds`.
+- In the profile, one specifies the necessary arguments needed for calculation, and provide them in the array of commands `cmds`.
 It also provides a string `label` and the method for storing data.
 	- A sample profile `general.jl` is given as follows.
 	- To run it, use `julia age-structure-run.jl general`.
 ```julia